Cherreads

 "I can't…" Her voice broke into a desolate whisper no one heard.
 "I can't take this anymore."

 Each hour on this side tightened around him like a fist.
-Two days on Woewyn meant two weeks had passed on Earth.
+It's been two days.
+Two days on Woewyn meant two weeks has passed on Earth.
 Natsuki would have reached out, even for a trivial reason.
+So why hasn't she?
+He thought.

 "Is Natsuki okay…?"
 The questions looped, a self-inflicted torture he couldn't shut off.

-When the pale, blue Woewyn sun finally rose, he went straight to the throne room.
+When the bright yellow Woewyn sun finally rose, he went straight to the throne room.

 "What happened?" she asked, cutting straight to his panic.

-Nyra—lounging against a crystalline column, utterly bored—grinned lazily.
+Nyra who lounging against a crystalline column looking utterly bored, grinned lazily.
 "Two days without your lover and you're already—"

-"Two days here," Damon cut her off sharply, his voice raw.
-"Is two weeks on Earth."
+"Two days here," Damon cut her off sharply, his voice raw. "are two weeks on Earth."

 Queen Thessa frowned.
 "How would she contact you, Damon?
-Earth tech won't cross planes."
+Earth tech won't cross planes.
+And she doesn't have enough eterna to power Woewyn's."

 Damon inhaled, pulling himself together.
 "The first day I arrived.
 When Nyra took me shopping?"